Learn How To Play Rewind

 Arranged for just one guitar, it is perhaps the strumming pattern, with its many upstrokes that are the most difficult to learn.

-In this first video lesson, you’ll see how to play the entire song, including all chords on just one acoustic guitar.
+In the last video in the playlist above, you’ll see how to play the entire song, including all chords on just one acoustic guitar.

-The pre-chorus uses two chords from outside the key, the E should have been an Em and the Dm should have been a D.
+The pre-chorus use a chord from outside the key, the E should have been an Em.

 | E | Dm |

 The chorus/outro sections use the standard I – V – VI – IV progression, same as I’m Yours and another hundred (at least) hits.

 | C | G | Am | F | x2